 Marriage is a social contract between two people.
 As a social contract, once invoked, the unconscious terms each partner holds for the marriage tend to not change over time.
 In other words, marriage resists change; it doesn’t evolve as fast as the two people within the relationship.
 Marriage becomes a third person in a relationship.
 Where the two people now work hard to keep that third person, the marriage, happy, happier than their individual selves.

 The good news is the nature of marriage allows for trust and creates a robust framework to keep people together during rough outside challenges.
-The harder truth is the unchanging nature of how you hold a marriage also makes personal change hard within many marriages.
-Expectations get set, and it’s these frozen expectations that ironically break up a marriage later in life.
+The harder truth is the unchanging nature of how you hold your expectations of marriage also makes personal change hard within many marriages.
+Old expectations are often what breaks up a marriage later in life.

 During any life crisis, within times of greater change, all marriages get tested by that change.